 Fort Valley State University

-Fort Valley State College established a sports name for itself in 1951 when Catherine Hardy, an outstanding track star, established a new world record for the women’s 50 yard dash and participated in the 1952 Olympic Games at Helsinki, Finland.
+Fort Valley State College established a sports name for itself in 1951 when Catherine Hardy, an outstanding track star, established a new world record for the women’s 50-yard dash and participated in the 1952 Olympic Games in Helsinki, Finland.
 A football stadium was constructed in 1957.

 Hunt Memorial Library was dedicated in 1952 and in 1953, the Home Management House for Home Economics, General Purpose Barn, Farm Equipment Shed, and Deep Well for the Division of Agriculture were made available just before the Tabor Agriculture Building opened in 1954.

 The College received full membership in the Southern Association of Colleges and Schools and was among the first Negro colleges to be admitted.